MaheshIare/spring-boot-jwt-security/README.md

 This demo is build with with Spring boot 2.4.4.

 ## Usage
 Just start the application with the Spring Boot maven plugin (`mvn spring-boot:run`).
-The application is running at [Localhost](http://localhost:8080/spring-boot-jwt-security).
+The application will be running at [Localhost](http://localhost:8080/spring-boot-jwt-security).

 You can use the **H2-Console** for exploring the database under [H2-Console](http://localhost:8080/spring-boot-jwt-security/h2-console):